kyma-project/community/docs/guidelines/content-guidelines/02-style-and-terminology.md

 ## Capitalized terms

 This is the list of the Kubernetes resources capitalized in Kyma documentation.
 However, if these words are not used in relation to Kubernetes resources, do not capitalize them.
+Use natural language when referring to Kubernetes resources.
+Do not use CamelCase.

-- ConfigMap
+- Config Map
 - CronJob
-- CustomResourceDefinition
+- Custom Resource Definition
 - Deployment
 - Function
 - Event
 - Ingress
 - Namespace
 - Node
-- PodPreset
+- Pod Preset
 - Pod
-- ProwJob
+- Prow Job
 - Secret
 - Service
-- ServiceBinding
+- Service Binding
-- ServiceClass
+- Service Class
-- ServiceInstance
+- Service Instance

 All of the Kyma components, such as the Service Catalog or Service Brokers, are capitalized as well.
 Whenever you point to the outside sources, do some search to check whether the name of the source starts with a capital letter or not.